Ways to track inventory

 How to track inventory with software

-When getting started with inventory software, here are five easy ways to answer… “How to track inventory”
+When getting started with inventory software, here are five easy ways to track inventory…

-1. How to track inventory with multiple Product IDs and descriptions
+1. Ways to track inventory with multiple Product IDs and descriptions

 Using inventory software, it becomes efficient and easy to keep multiple product IDs and descriptions organized.
 All product information, including alternate IDs and descriptions, are available on each product’s individual window.